The Young Marines Board of Directors

 William L. Smith

-Mr. Smith is a graduate of the Amphibious Warfare School, the Marine Corps Command and Staff College, and a distinguished graduate of the Naval War College.
-His degrees include a Masters in National Security and Strategic Studies, a Masters in Business Administration, and a Bachelors Business Administration in Finance from the University of Texas at Austin.
+Mr. Smith is a graduate of the Marine Corps Command and Staff College, a distinguished graduate of the Naval War College and holds a Master of Arts in National Security and Strategic Studies, a Master of Business Administration, and a Bachelor of Business Administration in Finance from the University of Texas at Austin.

 was engaged in the Department of Defense Executive Leadership Development Program from 2008 to 2014.
 He was responsible for the strategic planning, operational development and tactical implementation of an experimental immersion training program for civilians of the Department of Defense.
 Mr. Yoder retired as a Colonel from the Marine Corps in 2008; having served for 31 years.
 He served as G-1, 3d FSSG, Okinawa, Japan; Director of Manpower, MCB Quantico, VA; Chief, Personnel Readiness Division, J1 Joint Chiefs of Staff; as well as Vice Director, J1, Joint Chiefs of Staff.
 In his last post, Mr. Yoder served as Branch Head, Promotion Branch, Headquarters Marine Corps.